PineappleCat22/PineappleBot/README.md

 this thing is provided as-is!!!!!! just the code, no bot user. you can do that bit on your own, i believe in you!!!!!!!!!!!!!

+lowkey? the html system kinda sucks. you gotta reload all the browser elements when the bot starts up, or at least make sure its running when OBS starts. whatever. imma use it.

 Features:
 - you can pet jhona
 - !song command that queries LastFM